-On this page, we explained what is Read-only error, what causes this error, and how to fully remove read-only from hard drive, USB, SD card, etc., storage devices.
+On this page, we explained what is Read-only error, what causes this error, and how to fully remove read-only from a hard drive, USB, SD card, etc., storage devices.

-If you are having a similar issue on your hard drive, check if you are logging as administrator first.
+If you are having a similar issue on your hard drive, check if you are logging in as an administrator first.
 If not, switch to the administrator account.
 If the drive is still read-only, try to take ownership of your drive.
 Then you can turn to DiskPart cmd command - attributes disk clear readonly to remove this issue.

 After this, you can try to open your drive and modify the saved data again.
 If you lost data, turn to EaseUS Data Recovery Wizard for help.
-Besides restoring lost files, you can also apply this software to scan a whole disk or even lost partition for retrieving vital files.
+Besides restoring lost files, you can also apply this software to scan a whole disk or even a lost partition for retrieving vital files.

 Was This Page Helpful?